mattja/sdeint/README.rst

 --------------------
 | ``itoEuler(f, G, y0, tspan)``: the Euler Maruyama algorithm for Ito equations
 | ``stratHeun(f, G, y0, tspan)``: the Stratonovich Heun algorithm for Stratonovich equations
-| ``itoSRI2(f, G, y0, tspan)``: the Rößler 2010 order 1.0 strong Stochastic Runge-Kutta algorithm SRI2 for Ito equations
+| ``itoSRI2(f, G, y0, tspan)``: the Rößler2010 order 1.0 strong Stochastic Runge-Kutta algorithm SRI2 for Ito equations
 | ``itoSRI2(f, [g1,...,gm], y0, tspan)``: as above, with G matrix given as a separate function for each column (gives speedup for large m or complicated G)
-| ``stratSRS2(f, G, y0, tspan)``: the Rößler 2010 order 1.0 strong Stochastic Runge-Kutta algorithm SRS2 for Stratonovich equations
+| ``stratSRS2(f, G, y0, tspan)``: the Rößler2010 order 1.0 strong Stochastic Runge-Kutta algorithm SRS2 for Stratonovich equations
 | ``stratSRS2(f, [g1,...,gm], y0, tspan)``: as above, with G matrix given as a separate function for each column (gives speedup for large m or complicated G)

 utility functions: